 First recorded (instrumentally) by Grover Washington, Jr. (1980).

-From the wiki: “‘In the Name of Love’ was written by Ralph MacDonald, William Salter, and Bill Withers, and was first released by Grover Washington Jr. in 1980 on his album Winelight.
-Vocal covers were recorded in 1982 by Roberta Flack (‘Killing Me Softly with His Song‘) and, in 1984, by co-writer Bill Withers, both charting in the Billboard Hot 100 those respective years.”
+From the wiki: “‘In the Name of Love’ was written by Ralph MacDonald and William Salter (‘Where is the Love’, 1971), and Bill Withers (‘Ain’t No Sunshine’, 1971; ‘Lean on Me’, 1972), and was first recorded and released as an instrumental by saxophonist Grover Washington, Jr. in 1980 on his album Winelight.
+A vocal cover was recorded in 1982 by Roberta Flack (‘Killing Me Softly with His Song‘) for her album I’m the One, and, in 1984, by co-writers Ralph MacDonald and Bill Withers for MacDonald’s album Universal Rhythm.
+Both singles charted in the Billboard Hot 100 in each of those respective years.”

 First recorded by Peggy Seeger (1957).

 Also recorded by The Kingston Trio (1962), Peter, Paul & Mary (1965).

 Hit version by Roberta Flack (recorded 1969, US #1/UK #14 1972).